 Camp-fires should be kindled only at places provided for the purpose.
-Persons using the park trails unaccompanied by a licensed guide should acquaint themselves with the park regulations and secure particulars concerning suitable campsites and other related information.
-Parties making extended trips into park areas from railroads or park highways should register with the district park warden.
+Persons using the park trails unaccompanied by a licensed guide should acquaint themselves with the park regulations and secure particulars concerning suitable camp-sites and other related information.
+Persons making extended trips into park areas from railroads or park highways must register with the park superintendent before departure.